 Visit our channel if you’re interested in more recipe videos

-Likewise, for those who don’t like to eat with soup, you can also make Thenthuk fry and Thenthuk dry which varies in terms of calories.
+Likewise, for those who don’t like to eat with soup, you can also make Thenthuk fry and Thenthuk dry, which vary in terms of calories.

 Best time to eat Thenthuk